Shedeservesthebest/ML_Zoom-Camp-Hmwk-3/README.md

 # Tasks

-1. Data Exploration
+1. Data Exploration:
 Analyze the dataset and check for missing values.
 Determine the most frequent observation (mode) for the education column.
-2. Correlation Analysis
+2. Correlation Analysis:
 Create a correlation matrix for the numerical features to identify which features are most strongly correlated.
-3. Target Encoding
+3. Target Encoding:
 Encode the target variable y (yes/no) as 1/0.
-4. Data Splitting
+4. Data Splitting:
 Split the dataset into train, validation, and test sets with a 60%/20%/20% ratio.
-5. Mutual Information
+5. Mutual Information:
 Calculate the mutual information score between the target variable y and other categorical features.
-6. Logistic Regression Model
+6. Logistic Regression Model:
 Train a logistic regression model using one-hot encoding for the categorical features.
 Use the LogisticRegression(solver='liblinear', C=1.0, max_iter=1000, random_state=42) model.
-7. Feature Elimination
+7. Feature Elimination:
 Identify the least useful feature using the feature elimination technique by training the model without each feature and recording the accuracy.
-8. Regularized Logistic Regression
+8. Regularized Logistic Regression:
 Train a regularized logistic regression with different values of parameter C and evaluate the accuracy on the validation set.
 Instructions